 On a busy day, you know what it means to save even a second.
 It wastes time to switch from keyboard to mouse all the time.

-This article has compiled the 10 most innovative Mac shortcuts that can improve your efficiency and your business’s online presence.
+This article has compiled the most innovative Mac shortcuts to improve your efficiency and your business’s online presence.
 And the best part?
 You won’t need to go into your system preferences to set them!

 Best Mac Shortcuts in 2023

-Command key + Space bar: This is perhaps the most helpful Mac shortcut of all.
-Anytime you search a file on your Mac, use this keyboard shortcut and type the file’s name.
+This is perhaps the most helpful Mac shortcut of all.
+Anytime you search for a file on your Mac, use this keyboard shortcut and type the file’s name.
 The result is instant.
 Also, Spotlight will search through bookmarks, iMessages, and all the files on your hard drive.
-This Mac shortcut also offers a quick way to find and open applications that aren’t on your dock.
+This shortcut also offers a quick way to find and open applications that aren’t on your dock.

-Command key + Q: You can use this keyboard shortcut to shut down any application immediately.
-Remember, this Mac shortcut doesn’t just minimize applications.
-This shortcut completely shuts down the apps.
+You can use this keyboard shortcut to shut down any application immediately.
+Remember, this Mac shortcut doesn’t just minimize applications – it completely shuts down the apps.

-Command key + ∼: This Mac shortcut makes doing research a lot easier.
-For instance, if you have three documents open from the Apple Pages app: one with a research document, another with your draft, and the other with your notes.
-This Mac shortcut enables you to switch easily between the three documents.
-This shortcut is useful, especially when you’re working on a MacBook with a small screen.
+This Mac shortcut makes doing research a lot easier.
+For instance, if you have three documents open from the Apple Pages app, one with a research document, another with your draft, and the other with your notes.
+This shortcut lets you switch easily between the three documents.
+It is helpful, especially when you’re working on a MacBook with a small screen.

-Command key + Tab: When you press and hold the Command key and then tap the Tab button, this opens the App Switcher, letting you switch between all active applications by tapping the Tab button.
+When you press and hold the Command and then tap the Tab button, this opens the App Switcher, letting you switch between all active applications with the Tab button.

 Screenshots let you quickly identify customer pain points.
 Aditya Maheshwari notes, “A few years ago, I was pitching features without really understanding the pain points of our customers…Always start your conversation with the challenges your customers are facing.”